 The documents are required as separate files.
 Please pay attention to page limits.

 Describe your detailed plan for the proposed research training of this applicant; describe funds available to the applicant from the sponsor and provide an assessment of the applicant.
 The narrative should include the following items:

 - Describe research in progress in the mentor's lab.

 - Describe your plan to develop the applicant's research capabilities, including a statement on the sequence in which the applicant will be given increasing personal responsibility for the conduct of research.

 - Indicate other related training or course work that will be required for specific technical skills or methods the applicant will expect to master (include the names, degrees and titles of other individuals who will be involved in training the applicant).

 - Title a separate section, “Instruction in responsible conduct of research and rigor and reproducibility”.

-- Address the relationship of the research training plan to the applicant's career goals.
+- Address the relationship of the research training plan to the career goals laid out in the applicant's career development plan.

 - Provide your assessment of the applicant.
 Comment specifically on the following:

 - Describe the scope and source of all funds available to the applicant, including departmental and institutional funds.